-The Company's Internal Auditors ("IA") conducts an annual review of the effectiveness of the Company's material internal control systems including financial, operational, compliance, and information technology controls.
+The IA conducts an annual review of the effectiveness of the Company's material internal control systems including financial, operational, compliance, and information technology controls.
 The external auditors, during the conduct of their normal audit procedures, may also report on matters relating to internal controls.

-The Board has also received assurance from the Managing Director/CEO and the Chief Financial Officer that:
+The Board has also received assurance from the Managing Director/CEO, Executive Directors and the Chief Financial Officer that:

-- (i) the financial records have been properly maintained and the financial statements for FY2018 give a true and fair view of the Company's operations and finances; and - (ii) the Company's risk management and internal control systems in place were adequate and effective as at 31 December 2018.
+- (i) the financial records have been properly maintained and the financial statements for FY2019 give a true and fair view of the Company's operations and finances; and - (ii) the Company's risk management and internal control systems in place were adequate and effective as at 31 December 2019.

-Based on the internal controls established and maintained by the Group, Enterprise Risk Management Framework established and reviewed by the AC and Management, work performed by the IA, and the statutory audit conducted by the external auditors, and the reviews performed by the Management, various Board Committees and the Board, the Board with the concurrence of the AC, is of the opinion that the internal controls and risk management systems of the Group are adequate and effective in addressing the Group's financial, operational, compliance and information technology control risks as at 31 December 2018.
+Based on the internal controls established and maintained by the Group, ERMF established and reviewed by the AC and Management, work performed by the IA, and the statutory audit conducted by the external auditors, and the reviews performed by the Management, various Board Committees and the Board, the Board with the concurrence of the AC, is of the opinion that the internal controls and risk management systems of the Group are adequate and effective in addressing the Group's financial, operational, compliance and information technology control risks as at 31 December 2019.